Under the looking glass

 ___ Keep pets and children out of the way – preferably out of the house.

-___ Make certain bedrooms are clean and beds are made.
+___ Make certain bedrooms are clean, and beds were made.

-___ Do not be home during the showing.
-This frees the prospect to share their reactions with the agent.
+___ Do not be home.
+Your presence restricts the prospect in sharing their reactions with the agent.

 ___ Keep the home bright and cheery (drapes open by day and closed at night.
 All lights on daytime or nighttime.)